Robotic Sensor Network: Achieving Mutual Communication Control Assistance With Fast Cross-Layer Optimization: System Model

-When the robot moves to the position $(x_{t},y_{t})$ at the $t$-th time slot, it will collect data from all IoT devices for a duration of $\tau$, where $\tau$ is the time step between consecutive robot states.
-The value of $\tau$ is inversely proportional to the operation frequency of motion planning.
-Within this $\tau$, RF sources at all IoT devices transmit symbols $\{z_{k,t}\in\mathbb{C}\}$ with $\mathbb{E}[|z_{k,t}|^2]=p_{k}$ using frequency division multiple access (a widely used multiplexing scheme for WiFi), where $p_{k}$ is the transmit power of the $k$-th IoT device.
-Then the received signal-to-noise ratio (SNR) at the robot receiver is $\mathsf{SNR}_k=G_{t,k}p_{k}/\sigma^2$, where $G_{t,k}$ is the uplink channel gain from the $k$-th sensor to the robot collector, and $\sigma^2$ is the power of complex Gaussian noise including the inter-user interference.
-The channel can be estimated as $G_{t,k}= \mathsf{RM}(x_t,y_t,a_k,b_k)$, where $\mathsf{RM}$ is the radio map function $\mathsf{RM}$ with respect to the robot-sensor locations $[(x_t,y_t),(a_k,b_k)]$.
-Using the Shannon capacity theorem, the spectral efficiency in bps/Hz of the $k$-th device is
+When the robot moves to a position $(x_{t},y_{t})$ at the $t$-th time slot, it will collect data from sensors for a duration of $\tau$.
+Within this $\tau$, the defined radio frequency (RF) source at the $k$-th sensor transmits a symbol sequence $z_{k,t}$ with $\mathbb{E}[|z_{k,t}|^2]=p_{k}$, where $p_{k}$ is the transmit power of the $k$-th sensor.
+The received signal-to-noise ratio (SNR) at the robot is $\mathsf{SNR}_k=G_{k,t}(x_t,y_t)p_{k}\sigma^{-2}$, where $G_{k,t}$ is the uplink channel gain from the $k$-th sensor to the robot collector, and $\sigma^2$ is the power of the complex-valued Gaussian noise.
+Denoting the position of the $k$-th sensor device as $\mathbf{z}_{k}=(a_k,b_k)$, by adopting the distance dependent path loss model, the channel can be calculated as \cite{wang2019backscatter,guo2021uav} \footnote{ Short-range communication typically belongs to line-of-sight transmission.
+If non-LOS transmission is considered, we need to adjust $\varrho_0$ accordingly. }